 Teams are grouped by grade, not age!
 For example, the 8th grade division is for student/athletes in the 8th grade during the previous or existing school year.
 There is also an age cut-off to limit 16 year olds from playing 14 year olds etc., but the first criteria is grade.
 In general, a player may have been held back in school one year and still be okay, just as they would be under National High School Federation rules.
 If you have a concern during a tournament, please bring the problem to the attention of the directors before playing against the team in question.
 A younger player can always play up and may also be participating in more than one division of the same tournament.
 So, an 8th grader could play on an 8th grade team, and a 9-10th grade team, but not on two 8th grade teams.
+MAYB does reserve the right to combine grade divisions up or down one level.
+We will always try to keep divisions separate but if we need to combine we will not call to notify teams before the tournament.
 New in 2020 – A player that has been academically advanced may participate in the grade they should be in via his/her birth through the 7th grade year.
 For example if you are in the 8th grade but you are still 13 years old through Aug.
 1st you can play in the 7th grade division.
 This exemption does not apply to kids that have entered high school.

 What size ball is used for youth boys’ events?

 Each state will use the rules of their State Federation.
 In Kansas, 7th graders still play with a women’s size ball.
 This is not true for many other states.
 Check with the local director to establish ball size for these age groups.
 Starting with the 8th grade boys, all teams will play with the men’s ball at all events.
 Seventh grade boys will play with the men’s ball at the August Nationals.

 Why and when do you use a running clock?